France boss Deschamps offers reassuring Benzema injury update as he reveals knock is 'nothing dramatic'

 What happened to Benzema?

-Benzema went over under a challenge from Bulgaria defender Ivan Turitsov during the first half of the friendly clash at Stade de France.
+Benzema went down under a challenge from Bulgaria defender Ivan Turitsov during the first half of the friendly at Stade de France.

-The Real Madrid striker attempted to continue following the knock but he went down in the 37th minute and signalled to the bench that he would need to come off.
+The Real Madrid striker attempted to continue but he went down again in the 37th minute and signalled to the bench that he would need to come off.

-"It's a knock," national team boss Didier Deschamps told M6 at half-time.
-"He took a good hit on the muscle above the knee, and he felt that it was hardening so we took no risk.
+"It's a knock," national team boss Deschamps told M6 at half-time.
+"He took a good hit on the muscle above the knee, and he felt that it was getting worse so we took no risk.
 The medical staff is currently with him."

-Deschamps added to reporters at his post-match press conference: "He took a knock above the knee.
-He felt it so you shouldn't take a risk.
+Deschamps added to reporters at his post-match press conference: "He felt it so you shouldn't take a risk.
 That's why he came off.
 It's a knock, there's always worse things in life.

 "The medical staff are of a high level.
 We will do the right thing and not spend every day wondering how he is doing.
 It's hard to digest but you have to deal with it.
 Today, it's nothing dramatic."